LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping

 \subsection{Obstacle Collision}

-In this section, we present the results of the experiment that tests the effect of collisions on LeTac-MPC and baseline methods.
-In this experiment, we have the robot grasp a screwdriver and then collide it with an obstacle, as shown in Fig.~\ref{fig:ex3}.
+In this section, we present the results of the experiment that tests the effect of collisions on LeTac-MPC and the baseline methods.
+In this experiment, we have the robot grasp a screwdriver and then collide with an obstacle, as shown in Fig.~\ref{fig:ex3}.
 This unexpected collision may occur during some robot manipulation tasks.
 The ideal grasping controller should be able to resist this type of external impact.

-{ In this experiment, we chose a screwdriver as the grasped object, because it is rigid, regular shape, and lack of surface texture, all of which make it easily being grasped by all three baseline methods (PD, MPC, and open-loop).
+In this experiment, we chose a screwdriver as the grasped object, because it is rigid, has a regular shape, and lacks surface texture, all of which make it easily grasped by the three baseline methods (PD, MPC, and open-loop).
 Otherwise, as demonstrated in the daily objects grasping and transportation experiment, many objects are challenging for PD and MPC to grasp properly and robustly.
-By using this grasping-feasible object, we further focus on assessing the impact of obstacle collision.}
+Using this grasp-feasible object, we further focus on assessing the impact of obstacle collision.

-As shown in Fig.~\ref{fig:collision}, in the LeTac-MPC, PD, and MPC experiments, the screwdriver became loose in the hand due to the collision, which results in the gripper rapidly contracting to re-grasp the screwdriver.
-Depend on the specific grasping and collision situation, reactive grasping controllers re-grasp with corresponding contracting distances and velocities.
-Therefore, all three methods demonstrates reactive behavior in response to this type of external impacts.
+As shown in Fig.~\ref{fig:collision}, in the LeTac-MPC, PD, and MPC experiments, the screwdriver became loose in the hand due to the collision, resulting in the gripper rapidly contracting to re-grasp the screwdriver.
+Depending on the specific grasping and collision situation, reactive grasping controllers re-grasp with corresponding contracting distances and velocities.
+Therefore, all three methods demonstrate reactive behavior in response to this type of external impacts.
 On the contrary, as shown in Fig.~\ref{fig:openloop}, open-loop grasping cannot handle this type of external impact.
 When a collision occurs, the grasped object always easily drops.
 We conducted 10 repetitions of the experiment for each method and calculated the success rate, as shown in Table~\ref{tab:rate}.
 We can see that the success rate of the reactive control methods (LeTac-MPC, MPC, PD) is significantly higher than that of the open-loop grasping.